tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 * We can join this model with `customers_db_customers` in the downstream models in order to get information about country, company_size of the User who started the trial

 {% enddocs %}

+{% docs dim_requirement %}

+As described in the [GitLab documentation](https://docs.gitlab.com/ee/user/project/requirements/):

+With requirements, you can set criteria to check your products against.
+They can be based on users, stakeholders, system, software, or anything else you find important to capture.
+A requirement is an artifact in GitLab which describes the specific behavior of your product.
+Requirements are long-lived and don’t disappear unless manually cleared.

+This dimension model holds all requirement records and provides dimensional data around their state, creation dates, etc.

+{% enddocs %}